Last Updated on 9 July 2026 by Ariana Svenson

 Why do I say, planned?
 The tulips are naturally growing plants, and so, while the intention is for them to begin blooming in mid-August, this will depend on the weather in Perth.

 Over the past few years, I have checked out the Araluen Instagram account to get a good idea of what the tulips are doing in real-time.
-I have even seen the annual springtime festival end early due to unexpected early hot weather.
+I have even seen the annual springtime festival end early due to unexpectedly early hot weather.

 Last year, I noticed that the blooms were out a few days before the official start date.
 They were advertising “come and see the tulips in peace”!
 That’s because the Araluen Tulip Festival gets pretty crazy.